Socrates Sculpture Park: History and description

 New billboards are installed once or twice per year.
-Artists work with printmaking and photography to create an image that greets visitors as they enter the park, and sets the tone for the current show.
+Artists work with printmaking and photography to create an image that greets visitors as they enter the park and sets the tone for the current show.
 The billboards are in conjunction with each spring exhibition.

 The park has numerous workshops and public programming.
-Many artists lead tour programs of current exhibitions, there are summer art projects, and various free public events, such as yoga and capoeira on Saturdays and outdoor movie screenings on Wednesdays that begin in mid July and end in mid August.
+Many artists lead tour programs of current exhibitions, there are summer art projects, and various free public events, such as yoga and capoeira on Saturdays and outdoor movie screenings on Wednesdays that begin in mid-July and end in mid-August.
 GrowNYC runs an Astoria Farmer's Market in the park every Saturday during the summer months.

 In January 2019, the Park announced its plan to construct and install permanent staff offices made out of shipping containers.
-This would be the parks first permanent on-site structure.
+This would be the park's first permanent on-site structure.

 Artists who have exhibited at Socrates Sculpture Park

 Socrates Sculpture Park offers emerging and established artists an opportunity to make a temporary or permanent public sculpture in a New York City park.
 In 2018, Virginia Overton became the first female artist to have a solo exhibition at the Socrates Sculpture Park.
+Other artists who have shown work at Socrates Sculpture Park include: